 The core cause of heroin addiction is prescription drug abuse.
+So it’s easy to see how going from prescriptions to heroin abuse is not that complicated of a gateway.
 Painkillers are one of the world’s biggest problem drugs, and many people don’t realize how the disease of addiction can progress.
 These medications are prescribed for people when they’ve had an injury or a surgery to help them manage pain, but there are also people who turn to the medication as a way to get high.
 The medication works by attaching to opiate receptors in the brain, which helps to block pain while also giving a euphoric effect.

 Those who are prescribed that drug and become addicted start off by abusing the medication.
 They find that the normal dosage that has been prescribed isn’t helping the pain like it used to, or they’re not feeling the same effects that they once did.
 This is the first sign of a dependence to the medication.
 The brain becomes tolerant and begins to crave the substance.
 It makes the person think that the pain is greater than what it is so they will use more.